vsilaev/tascalate-concurrent/README.md

   .thenAcceptAsync(myConsumer)
   .thenRunAsync(myAction);
 ```
-All of `myValueGenerator`, `myConsumer`, `myActtion` will be executed using `myExecutor`
+All of `myValueGenerator`, `myConsumer`, `myActtion` will be executed using `myExecutor`.

 b.	`CompletableTask.complete(T value, Executor executor)`

-Same as above, but the starting point is a resolved Promise with a specified value:
+Same as above, but the starting point is a resolved `Promise` with the specified value:
 ```
 CompletableTask
    .complete("Hello!", myExecutor)